AlaaSaadAbdo/battoota/README.md

 - Tenting Puck support
 - JST Connector for battery

-Here's how the PCB looks like:
+Here's how the PCBs look like:

 # Split